dspinellis/alexandria3k/README.md

                         Python expression to sample the Crossref tables (e.g. random.random() < 0.0002)
   -x EXECUTE, --execute EXECUTE
-                        Operation to execute on the data; one of: link-ror-aa
+                        Operation to execute on the data.
+This can be one of: link-base-ror-aa (link base-level research
+                        organizations with author affiliations); link-top-ror-
+                        aa (link top-level research organizations with author affiliations)
 ```
 <!-- CLI end -->